Don’t Let the College Dream Become a College Nightmare

 By Joe Messinger, CFP®

-We see it often at this time of year.
-Juniors are starting to consider where they want to apply in the coming year.
-Seniors are starting their application and financial aid process now through mid-spring, and are deciding where to attend when acceptances (eventually) roll in.
-Unfortunately, many families with senior students are also receiving college letters telling them what they are expected to pay for the privilege of attending their child’s dream school.
+This time of year, juniors are starting to consider where they want to apply in the coming year and seniors are starting their application and financial aid process now through mid-spring and are deciding where to attend when acceptances (eventually) roll in.
+Unfortunately, because some juniors didn’t set themselves up for success, many families, now with seniors, are receiving college letters telling them what they are expected to pay for the privilege of attending their child’s dream school.
 It can be a dream, or it can be a horror story.

 Those of us in the world of helping college families hear lots of stories.
 Some stories are thrilling–a perfect fit college with a price tag the family has planned for and can manage.

 On the flip side, stories of incredibly smart students who were rejected or waitlisted at every school because their application list was made up of reach schools with single-digit acceptance rates.
 Suddenly, these students feel like failures for the first time in their lives.

 We hear from families and students who applied to schools without consideration of what the actual price tag will be…with no strategic plan when applying on how to get the most college for their money.
 When they find out the actual price, students are heartbroken, and families are willing to jump into massive debt to make the dream happen.

 Of course, the reality can be very different.
 You MUST have a game plan.
 Don’t wait until your student is submitting college applications in the fall of their senior year to reach out for help.
 Give yourself time.
 Making a plan and following it through is not something you can do overnight.

 Find that you need extra help?
 Seek out the professional resources where you need them whether it is choosing a college, picking a major, mastering testing, or being able to pay for it.
 (We know lots of professionals in the field who can help if you ever need to be pointed in a certain direction.)